christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 **Exercise**: check that the norm of the parameters converge to zero.

+In a classification task,

+- training is usually performed on batch of samples, instead of 1 sample, at each iteration, to get a faster training, but also to reduce the cost of the transfer of data when the data is moved to GPU

+- the model is required to output a number of values equal to the number of classes, normalized by softmax activation

+- the loss is the cross-entropy

-Let's consider a more useful case, ie a classification problem with the cross-entropy loss we have seen in [Course 0](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html) :
+as we have seen in [Course 0](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html).

+Let us consider a toy data, in which the label of a sample depends on its position in 2D, with 3 labels corresponding to 3 zones:

 <img src="{{ site.url }}/img/deeplearningcourse/DL18.png">

-For that purpose, we'll consider a toy dataset consisting of positions in a square where the target label is a simple function of the position in the square.
-Let's create the dataset with Numpy:
+The dataset creation or preprocessing is usually performed with Numpy:

 ```python
 import matplotlib.pyplot as plt